SeanBunch/Eve-API/README.md

  # update 3/23/2023

  Commit made to move useEffects up into parent component.
-This way the data fetched can passed down into MarketWindow components.
+This way the data fetched can be passed down into MarketWindow components.

 ## Mmm...